swordapp/swordv3/src/sections/DOCUMENTS.md

 ### Ingest Statuses for Individual Files

 Some files, when deposited, may be processed asynchronously to the client’s request.
-For example, large files that require unpacking, segmented uploads, by-reference deposits, etc.  In these cases, the client will not receive feedback on the state or success of their deposit in the request/response exchange.
+For example, large files that require unpacking, by-reference deposits, etc.  In these cases, the client will not receive feedback on the state or success of their deposit in the request/response exchange.
 Instead, the client may monitor the file(s) via the Status document, and for each appropriate file (Original Deposits), a “status” field will provide information on the current status of processing for that file.